Alliance LTC Championship: History

 The Alliance Lawn Tennis Club appears to have been formed around 1879/80, though records of its existence are scarce.
 In 1881 the club staged its championship event of which the gentleman's singles was won by Mr. F.A.
 Clark.
 In 1882 the club also staged other tournaments that year together with this championship.

-On 31 May 1882 the Alliance LTC Club Tournament concluded consiting of scratch pairs for Gentlemen, and played at Crouch End Hill, won by Mr. F. Clark and Mr. C. Kestin.
+On 31 May 1882 the Alliance LTC Club Tournament concluded consisting of scratch pairs for Gentlemen, and played at Crouch End Hill, won by Mr. F. Clark and Mr. C. Kestin.

 On 26 June 1882 it staged another Alliance LTC Tournament, this time a handicap event for pairs was concluded won by C. Smith and F. Jerson.
 On 22 July the club staged the Alliance LTC Championship, the Ladies Championship was won by Miss.
 J. Mellish, and the Gentlemen's Championship was won by Mr. F.A.
-Clark who defeated *Mr. F.H.
+Clark who defeated Mr. F.H.
 Jerson in the challenge round.

-In August 1883 the Alliance LTC Championship was held for the final time, in the men's singles Mr. F.A.
-Clark retained the title for the third time beating challenger *Mr. R.G.
+In August 1885 the Alliance LTC Championship was held for the final time, in the men's singles Mr. F.A.
+Clark retained the title for the fourth time beating challenger *Mr. R.G.
 Bailey.